Conference explores role of institutions in art practices, cultural production

 Palestinian and international scholars, academic and practitioners discussed key topics on the role of cultural institutions as an agent in art and cultural practices; the connection between dominant structures, cultural institutions and independent cultural practitioners; the effects of neo-liberal economies and colonial structures on art production; and the contribution of art practices, pedagogies and interdisciplinary research in the domain of cultural production in fostering the interpretation of histories and re-writing narratives.

-Birzeit University President Abdellatif Abuhijleh inaugurated the conference reaffirming the University’s mission to facilitate an environment where students are encouraged to challenge themselves, and develop a more complex set of skills to creatively and critically negotiate the turbulent shifts taking place locally and globally.
+Birzeit University President Abdullatif Abuhijleh inaugurated the conference reaffirming the University’s mission to facilitate an environment where students are encouraged to challenge themselves, and develop a more complex set of skills to creatively and critically negotiate the turbulent shifts taking place locally and globally.

 He pointed out to the new program of Contemporary Visual Art at Birzeit University, which will offer students a unique learning theoretical and practical experience, and will be taught by prominent visiting lecturers from Palestine and abroad.